 Part 1: Transferring Mojave Installer to USB

 To get a working Mojave installer onto a USB flash drive it must first be formatted into a scheme that allows for an EFI Partition.
-Afterwards the the Mojave Installer is ready to be placed on the USB drive using is Terminal.
+Afterwards the the Mojave Installer is ready to be placed on the USB drive using Terminal.

 Step 1: Formatting the USB Drive